yanuarandir/yanuarandir/README.md

 # Bulding Profile
 ### Hi! 👋 I'm Yanuar.

-An independent Software Engineer who loves to create and share projects about web and mobile technology!
-I've enjoyed JavaScript and make it the main language in creating a project.
+A student who loves to create and share projects about web and mobile technology!

-I'm currently active in contributing as Curriculum Developer at <a href="https://github.com/dicodingacademy">@dicodingacademy</a> to build courses in Front-End Apps (Web, Android) and Back-End Service.
+I'm currently active in contributing as Digital Transformation Ministree at <a href="https://github.com/dicodingacademy">@dicodingacademy</a> to build courses in Front-End Apps (Web, Android) and Back-End Service.

-- 🔭 I’m currently working on <a href="https://github.com/dicodingacademy">@dicodingacademy</a>
+- 🔭 I’m currently working on <a href="https://www.instagram.com/bem_unesa/">BEM UNESA</a>
-- 🌱 I’m currently learning about cloud technology for back-end apps
+- 🌱 I’m currently learning about mobile technology apps
-- 💬 Feel free to ask me about web development or JavaScript
+- 💬 Feel free to ask me about web development or else
 - 📫 How to reach me: yanuarandir@gmail.com
 - ⚡ Fun fact: -